How Medi-Cal’s Fiscal Balancing Act Could Soon Become More Challenging

 The substantial increase in non-General Fund support for Medi-Cal has been driven by several factors, including:

-More generous federal cost-sharing.
+- More generous federal cost-sharing.
 California and the federal government equally split the cost of services for most Medi-Cal enrollees.
 However, the Affordable Care Act (ACA) included more generous federal cost-sharing for certain beneficiaries.
-The federal government pays 93% of the cost for the Medi-Cal expansion population, which consists of low-income non-elderly adults who became newly eligible in 2014.
+The federal government pays 93% of the cost for the Medi-Cal expansion population, which consists of nonelderly adults with low incomes who became newly eligible in 2014.
 In addition, federal dollars fund 88% of the cost for children who are enrolled in Medi-Cal as part of the Children’s Health Insurance Program (CHIP).
 Like a see-saw, higher federal cost-sharing leads to lower state cost-sharing, freeing up state General Fund dollars.

 What about General Fund support for Medi-Cal as a percentage of the total General Fund budget?
 Medi-Cal’s share of the General Fund has increased by just seven-tenths of a percentage point over the past decade — from 13.63% in 2007–08 to an estimated 14.35% in 2018–19.
 Yes, Medi-Cal receives a slightly larger slice of the General Fund “pie” than it did 2007–08.
 But this increase has been modest given the substantial benefit experienced by millions of Californians newly covered by the program.
 As a result, more state dollars have been available for other public services and systems than if General Fund support for Medi-Cal had risen at a much faster pace.